 As the parent of a preteen or a teen, your job's not over yet.
 But by now, your child is able to grasp medical concepts and understand the basics of managing his or her own health care.
 Experts say that now's the time to start including teens in health care decisions and let them take a more active role in managing their own care.

 Time flies.
 Before you know it, your 13-year-old will be driving and your 16-year-old will be off at college.
-With adulthood just around the corner, there's no time like the present to begin encouraging teens to take on leadership roles in all aspects of everyday life — and health care is no exception.
+With adulthood just around the corner, now is the time to begin encouraging teens to take on more responsibility for managing their own lives — and their health care is part of that.

 By encouraging their participation (which can be as simple as calling in a prescription and picking it up at the pharmacy or as complex as helping choose a new care provider), you'll help your teens learn valuable lessons about planning in advance, making choices, and being held accountable for themselves.
 These are all skills that will aid them in adulthood.